 In 1850, the train rolled into town.
 This led to an increasing specialization in the farming community.
 Not long after the train station was built, others began building stores and houses downtown and made the Village of Mount Prospect come to life.
 With all of this development, more people started to move to the area, and with a station downtown, the train now stopped in Mount Prospect.

 From this point the Village developed into what we know today.
 The town became more diverse and the Village center began to develop.
 In 1917, Mount Prospect reached a population of 300 and was incorporated.
 From there, the largest growth came during land speculations in the 1920's and then the suburban movements that followed World War II.
 The baby boom expanded the population and the Village began expanding the services it offered.

 In the early 1960's, the business community in Mount Prospect took a giant leap forward with the construction of Randhurst, the first indoor air-conditioned mall in the upper Midwest.
 It is now known as Randhurst Village - a vibrant, open-air mixed-use center with national and regional retailers, a state-of-the-art cinema, office space, a 140-room hotel and a variety of restaurants.
-Another major event in the history of the Village was the development of Kensington Business Center, which has served as the home to several major national and international firms including NTN Bearing, Searle, Braun Manufacturing Cummins-Allison Corp., and ITT Technical Institute.
+Another major event in the history of the Village was the development of Kensington Business Center, which has served as the home to several major national and international firms including NTN Bearing, Searle, Braun Manufacturing Cummins-Allison Corp, CVS Caremark and more.